oasis-tcs/openc2-jadn/jadn-v2.0.md

 JADN consists of a set of core definition elements, plus several shortcuts that make type definitions more compact or support the [DRY](#dry) software design principle.
 Shortcuts are syntactic sugar that can be replaced by core definitions without changing their meaning.
-Unfolding definitions into core format simplifies the code needed to serialize and validate data and may clarify their meaning, but creates additional definitions that must be kept in sync.
+Expanding shortcuts into core definitions simplifies serialization and validation code and may aid understanding, but creates additional definitions that must be kept in sync.

 The following shortcuts can be converted to core definitions:
 * Anonymous type definition within a field